SergioMartin86/quickerNES/README.md

 quickerNES
 -----------

-quickerNES is an attempt to modernizing and improving the performance of [quickNES](https://github.com/kode54/QuickNES).
+quickerNES is an attempt to modernizing [quickNES](https://github.com/kode54/QuickNES).
 The goals for this project are, in order of importance:

-- Improve overall emulation performance for modern (x86) CPUs
+- Improve overall emulation performance for modern (x86) CPUs (portability to other systems not guaranteed)
 - Modernize the code base with best programming practices, including CI tests, benchmarks, and coverage analysis
 - Add support for more mappers, controllers, and features supported by other emulators
 - Improve accuracy, if possible